jjingtang/JTang-CV/content/authors/admin/_index.md

 👩🏻‍🔬 Chemistry laboratory and experiments in 3D Virtual Reality world

-🗣️ Virtual Reality Exposure Therapy on Public Speaking
+🗣️ A Virtual Reality Exposure Therapy application on Public Speaking

 {{< icon name="download" pack="fas" >}} More details are in the {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.